 The process works like this: you add a link to Pastel, which then generates a shareable link.
 This link leads to a proxy version of the website, essentially creating a shell around it.
 This approach allows for feedback submission on websites you don't even control.

-For agencies, there are a few considerations to keep in mind.
+For agencies and freelancers, there are a few considerations to keep in mind.
 Clients need to navigate to a separate website to submit their feedback, which might interrupt their usual workflow.
 Similarly, team members must access a different platform to manage feedback, potentially leading to increased context switching.

-One important aspect to note is Pastel's 72-hour commenting window on their basic plan.
-For many agencies, this timeframe may be too short for full client feedback.
-To extend this window, you'd need to opt for their pricier plan at $99 a month, which might be relatively expensive compared to other tools in the market.
+One important aspect to note is Pastel's 72-hour commenting window on their basic plans.
+For many agencies and freelancers, this timeframe may be too short for full client feedback.
+To extend this window, you'd need to opt for their pricier plan at $119 a month, which might be relatively expensive compared to other tools in the market.

 Ultimately, while Pastel offers a good annotation experience and valuable version tracking, its separate platform approach and potential pricing constraints are factors to consider when evaluating its fit for your agency's specific needs and workflow.